Collection of useful SSH commands

 Copy your public SSH key to a remote server for authentication

-ssh-copy-id root@<ip-address>
+ssh-copy-id username@<ip-address>

 Next enter the password for the account that you are adding SSH authentication to.
 After this you should be able to authenticate to the server without providing a password.